osamaalmughanni/Kumiko/README.md

 A: Kumiko's main purpose is to simplify the process of developing, sharing, and version-controlling Dynamo scripts.

 ### Q: Why the name "Kumiko"?
 A: Kumiko refers to a traditional Japanese woodworking technique that involves the creation of intricate geometric patterns.
-The name "Kumiko" symbolizes the app's purpose of nurturing a strong sense of community and collaboration.
+The word symbolizes the app's purpose of nurturing a strong sense of community and collaboration.

 ### Q: Can I use Kumiko for free?
 A: Yes, absolutely.
 You can use most of Kumiko's features at no cost.
 However, you won't be able to add team members or share scripts without a paid subscription.